Diabetes is a disease that causes elevated blood sugar levels due to a lack of insulin, the body’s inability to use insulin, or both.

 The fatty acids in walnuts can increase good cholesterol while decreasing harmful cholesterol.
 This may reduce the risk of heart disease or heart attack.
 People with diabetes are at a greater risk for these conditions.

-People whose diets include large amounts of nuts put on less weight than those that do not, according to a study in the American Journal of Clinical Nutrition.
-Weight loss can help to reduce blood sugars.
+People whose diets include large amounts of nuts put on less weight than those that do not, according to a study in the

 - Add crushed walnuts to yogurt, oats, or salad